-We have taken significant strides to expand our operating space through a number of acquisitions in 2019, which gave us the platforms needed to expand our areas of focus in neuroscience.
+We have taken significant strides to expand our operating space through the acquisitions of Abide and Alder in 2019, which gave us the platforms needed to expand our areas of focus in neuroscience.
 With new product launches, we are beginning to establish a new frontier in new disease areas as well as expanding our presence into protein-based therapies.

 Furthermore, we are continuously expanding our existing portfolio of medicines into new markets.
 The changes we made to how we approach R&D enables us to de-risk our internal pipeline compounds in early development.
 We utilise an experimental medicine approach to identify effects of a drug in carefully selected patient populations, to find the most efficient clinical pathway powered by leading biomarkers and study designs and advance the most promising drug candidates into full development.

-Our goal continues to be providing innovative treatments for patients that create value for the company.
-Achieving our fullest potential as a mid-size, specialist pharmaceutical company requires that we thoughtfully concentrate our efforts where we can make the most difference for patients.
+Our goal continues to be providing innovative treatments for patients that create value for Lundbeck.
+Achieving our fullest potential as a mid-size, highly specialist pharmaceutical company requires that we thoughtfully concentrate our efforts where we can make the most difference for patients.
 While we maximise the medicines and brands that we already have, we simultaneously focus on growing our pipeline with treatments for brain diseases for which there are few, if any, treatment options.

-We aim to build on what we have achieved and capitalise further on the strong fundamentals that are deeply ingrained in Lundbeck; our rich heritage of developing and producing generally well tolerated and effective treatments for patients, our deep scientific knowledge in psychiatry and neurology and our patient-centric mindset.
+We aim to build on what we have achieved and capitalise further on the strong fundamentals that are deeply ingrained in Lundbeck, building on our heritage of developing and producing effective treatments for patients, our deep scientific knowledge in psychiatry and neurology and our patient-centric mindset.

 There are five strategic imperatives at the core of Lundbeck’s strategy.

 The culmination of all this together is what will make us #1 in Brain Health, serving the people who need new medicines to help them conquer brain diseases.
 It will take every brain being fully “in the game” to achieve it.
-We continue to prioritise and take action, year by year to stay on track.
+We continue to prioritise and act, year by year to stay on track.

 Discover our projects and compounds in development.